bahaidev/sundriven/README.md

 # Higher priority todos
+1. Keep a memory on whether the reminders already executed for the day or not (unless the time is modified).
 1. Retry fresh installation of suncalc via npm for [npm issue](https://github.com/npm/npm/issues/5291)
 1. Add ES6 module polyfill, requirejs, or browserify to devDependencies and utilize instead of hard-coded script tags (also modularize and use localization function `_` (and separating out the locales as well), so it can be reused across modules); add bower.json and submit?
 1. Waiting on [FF Marketplace](https://marketplace.firefox.com/app/sundriven/)